 In either of these circumstances an Insolvency Practitioner will be appointed (either by the directors in the case of a CVL or by the creditors in the case of a Compulsory Liquidation) who will complete the process of winding up the company and selling its assets to repay its creditors.

-If you believe that your company is insolvent or you are experiencing pressure from HMRC, Begbies Traynor Group are specialist licenced insolvency practitioners, who can guide you through the process of closing an insolvent company.
+If you believe that your company is insolvent or you are experiencing pressure from HMRC, Begbies Traynor Group are specialist licensed insolvency practitioners, who can guide you through the process of closing an insolvent company.
 We will ensure the highest levels of compliance throughout the process and will recover the maximum value for your company’s assets.

 Contact our confidential advice line on 0800 063 9221 to arrange a free same day consultation at one of our 78 national offices.
-Our business recovery experts and licenced insolvency practitioners are on hand to provide real world tailored advice for your individual situation.
+Our business recovery experts and licensed insolvency practitioners are on hand to provide real world tailored advice for your individual situation.